danieleteti/delphimvcframework/README.md

 - ⚡New!
 Added `TMVCActiveRecord.Merge<T>(CurrentListOfT, ChangesOfT)` to allow merge between two lists of `TMVCActiveRecord` descendants using `UnitOfWork` design pattern.
 Check the button "Merge" in demo "activerecord_showcase".

 - ⚡New!
 Added new default parameter to `TMVCActiveRecord.RemoveDefaultConnection` and `TMVCActiveRecord.RemoveConnection` to avoid exceptions in case of not initialized connection.

 - ⚡New!
+Added the new `MVCOwned` attribute which allows to auto-create nested objects in the deserialization phase.
+This will not change the current behavior, you ned to explocitly define a property (or a field) as `MVCOwned` to allows the serialization to create or destroy object for you.

+- ⚡New!
 Added `TMVCJWTBlackListMiddleware` to allow black-listing and (a sort of) logout for a JWT based authentication.
 This middleware **must** be registered **after** the `TMVCJWTAuthenticationMiddleware`.